MAXIMIZE YOUR LSAT PREP

 3. Commit to a study plan.

-If you’re interested in improving your score, you need to dedicate serious effort to LSAT prep.
+To achieve your strongest LSAT Score, you need to dedicate serious effort to LSAT prep.
 Your preparation needs to be a priority, so create a strategy and a timeline.
 Then stick to it.

 4. Get logical.